surfdog/static-blog/content/blog/independent-deployment-for-the-frontend.md

 Microfrontends can enable more team autonomy, but there is a fine line between autonomy and anarchy.
-Core constraints and architectural patterns must be standardized and enforced in a way that is as automated as possible.
+Core constraints and architectural patterns must be standardized and enforced across applications in a way that is as automated as possible.

 ## Final words

-Distributed frontend apps is not a solved problem.
-We are all striving for a good balance between user experience, developer experience, and scalability.
+**Distributed frontend apps is not a solved problem.** We are all striving for a good balance between user experience, developer experience, and scalability.
 There are many approaches, and many people do it differently.
 In this space, we are severely missing best practices and shared learnings (both from successes